Banff has two main ski areas, Mt Norquay and Sunshine Village.

 Mt Norquay is the smallest but also closest to downtown Banff.
-There are runs for all levels here; but owing to its size, there is only really enough to keep keen skiers busy for a day.
-Advanced skiers can test their mettle on several steep and challenging mogul runs: Upper Lone Pine and Gun Run are two of the best.
-Night skiing is also popular here on Fridays and Saturdays from December to March.
+There are runs for all levels here and the more advanced skiers can test their mettle on several steep and challenging mogul runs: Upper Lone Pine and Gun Run are two of the best.
+Night skiing is also popular here at weekends.

 Sunshine's excellent snow record makes it a good bet for early or late season skiing.
 A modern gondola transports skiers from the car park up to the day lodge, where numerous high-speed lifts fan out to three mountains: Goat's Eye (intermediates and up only), Lookout and Standish.

 Beginners will enjoy cruising along Banff Avenue: a wide, easy green run with several fun offshoots.
 Intermediates should head for the Continental Divide chair on Lookout Mountain, offering the added thrill of crossing into British Columbia on the way up and skiing into Alberta on the way down.
 Expert skiers can drop into the super steep Delirium Dive or the recently opened Silver City (but only if equipped with transceiver, probe, shovel and ski buddy).

 For freestylers, both resorts have popular terrain parks.
 Sunshine's is the largest, with more than 20 rails, boxes and tabletops.

 The ski and snowboard schools in the two main resorts run lessons for all levels.
 Equipment hire is available at many outlets in town or at the bases.
 The Tri-area lift ticket also allows skiing at Lake Louise.